 6. Holland House

-If you’re in the mood for comfort food, Holland House is another establishment you’ll want to seek out.
+Don’t know where to eat in Savannah?
+Well, if you’re in the mood for comfort food, Holland House is an establishment you’ll want to seek out.
 The unassuming Midtown restaurant has been serving soul food to residents and visitors to Savannah for 45 years.
 The menu is comprised of the daily meats and veggie sides on their buffet, for each day of the week.

 You’ll have your choice of traditional Southern comfort food favorites, such as crispy fried chicken, beef stew, and chicken and dumplings, along with a selection of sides, such as okra and tomatoes, mac and cheese, sweet potato soufflé and collard greens.
 If it’s breakfast you are looking for, Holland House has custom-made breakfast available daily and includes favorites, such as pancakes, omelets, French toast, breakfast sandwiches, biscuits and gravy and hash browns.